ahasan06/Frontend-MentorChallenges/README.md

-# Room Home Page - Frontend Mentor Challenge
+# Intro Section Dropdown nav - Frontend Mentor Challenge

 Welcome to the "Intro section dropdown nav" project from the Frontend Mentor Challenges!
 This specific branch contains the solution to the Intro section dropdown challenge, implemented using a robust tech stack that includes React, and styled with Tailwind CSS.